AI Writing

 Setting Appropriate Boundaries

-Although AI can be a powerful tool for generating content, outlines and ideas, some areas of writing still benefit most from human intervention, especially if you are trying to hook prospects based on emotion, sharing a personal experience or expecting more subtle or nuanced understanding of specific topics.
+Although AI can be a powerful tool for generating content, outlines, and ideas, some areas of writing still benefit the most from human intervention.
+This is especially true if you are trying to hook prospects based on emotion, sharing a personal experience, or expecting a more subtle, nuanced understanding of specific topics.

 What Might the Future Look Like in Terms of AI and Plagiarism?

-Despite AI developing and evolving by leaps and bounds, you can expect there to always be the question of (and blurred lines between) what is and isn’t plagiarism.
-Given that AI can now pass the bar exam for attorneys, write full novels and screenplays and tackle other Herculean tasks, it wouldn’t be a far leap to say that it can create things that are on par with human creations if it is given the right prompts and training.
+Despite AI developing and evolving by leaps and bounds, you can expect there to continue to be the question of (and blurred lines between) what is and isn’t plagiarism or AI cheating.
+Given that AI can now pass the bar exam for attorneys, write full novels and screenplays and tackle other Herculean tasks, it wouldn’t be a far leap to say that it can create things that are on par with human creations — if it's given the right prompts and training.

 And with that in mind, would it then benefit from the same protections as human authors and creators?
-Would we change the definition of what “original content” is?
+Would we change the definition of 'original content'?
 It remains to be seen.

-One thing is certain, there’s a definite need for balance when it comes to AI writing and plagiarism.
-At the very heart of the matter, boundaries need to be in place and ethical guidelines set up and held to in order to leverage AI like the tool it is, without compromising on the very writing skills that makes human writing so authentic – its creativity and depth.
+One thing is certain, there’s a definite need for balance when it comes to AI writing and plagiarism, so that using AI doesn’t result in cheating.
+At the very heart of the matter, boundaries and ethical guidelines need to be set up and held to — to leverage AI like the tool it is without compromising on the creativity and depth that makes human writing so authentic.

 With scans starting as low as 1 cent per 100 words, it’s an excellent way to protect your writing and ensure that your content is both accurate and unique.